EarnestResearch/yambda/README.md

-# aws-lambda-haskell-runtime
+# aws-lambda-haskell-runtime-client

-A custom runtime for AWS Lamda written in Haskell.
+A custom runtime client for AWS Lamda written in Haskell.

-The main function shows an example of a lambda that can be used as a lambda proxy by API Gateway.
+The main function is an example of how to use the runtime client to produce an executable that can be used as a lambda proxy by API Gateway.
 It simply echos back whatever it receives.

 ## Prerequisites ##